 I about died when I heard one of my favorite entrepreneurs, Jenna Kutcher talk about Why You Need a Blog on her podcast.
 Why was it so surprising?
-Because I have been thinking this a lot lately.
+Because I have been thinking about this a lot lately.
 When people ask me how I make money blogging or I talk to people who are side hustling so hard, I can’t help but think how everyone could benefit from a blog.
 Like, everyone.
-Haha.
-Maybe that’s a little bit dramatic, but I’m being totally serious.
-Whether you have a small business already, are side hustling with MLMs or you want to start a business or write a book…seriously look into the world of blogging!
-I broke it down today into 10 steps that can help turn your blog into a business
+I’m being totally serious.
+Whether you have a small business already, are side hustling with MLMs, you want to start a business or write a book having a blog can help!
+I broke it down today into 10 steps that can help turn your blog into a business.

 *This post contains affiliate links.
 I may earn a commission on recommendations at no cost to you.

 When it comes to running a blog, my general opinion (as well the opinion of tons of other successful bloggers) is that you need a niche when you start your blog.

 A niche basically means that you are committing to focusing your blog on one topic.
 Maybe that means gardening, cars, photography, food etc.

 Sub-niches can be even more beneficial to growing your business but can be a lot tougher to come up with material to write about.
 Getting really specific about your topic can be extremely helpful to both you and your readers.

 If you already have a small business, then, congratulations, you have your niche!
 Some small business blog ideas might look like this:

 At the end of the day having a niche, all boils down to the benefits you get from Google and other search engine platforms.